imp444/IC_Addons/IC_BrivGemFarm_BrivFeatSwap_Extra/README.md

 #### Mouse click option

 Routes with 100%QT won't have Briv's jump animation during transitions.
 For the routes that aren't 100%QT, you can use the option below to have the script click on the "Clear formation" button to cancel Briv's jump animation.
 **This is extremely disruptive and will steal mouse focus every few seconds.**
+**This should not be used with Diana or Shandie or her abilites will never work.**

 ![mouseclick](Images/mouseclick_setting.png)